LucasDelfino92/morrowindsharp/mw2.md

 <details>
   <summary>v2.0.3.1</summary>
 - Added extra Morrowind Code Patch instructions depending on whether you installed certain mods.
-- Changed location of Economy Adjuster Adjustments and No Soultrapping Summons.
-The former doesn't need a special load order; the latter does.
+- Changed the install order of Economy Adjuster Adjustments, Ownership Overhaul, and No Soultrapping Summons.
+The former two don't need a special load order; the latter does.
 </details>

 <details>